k-lan/huffman-coding/README.md

 # huffman-coding
-My implementation of Huffman Coding
+My implementation of Huffman Coding.
+Run main to see an example sentence of the Huffman Codes in action.